Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Tetra SDK High Level Design.md

 Note that there exists multiple Base58 standards.
 Topl uses the same Base58 standard as Bitcoin.
 More information is documented at [Base58Check encoding](https://en.bitcoin.it/wiki/Base58Check_encoding#Base58_symbol_chart)

-## Structure of an Asset Class String
+## Structure of an Asset Label

-An asset class is a string that identifies the type of asset.
+An asset label is a string that identifies the type of asset.
 It has an unambiguous prefix which identifies the type of asset.
-Current types include Dion (v1 asset) and Tetra (v2 asset), though it is not yet clear if there will be just one type of Tetra asset class.
+Current types include Dion (v1 asset) and Tetra (v2 asset).

-The structure of the string following the prefix will be dependent on the type of asset class.
+The structure of the string following the prefix will be dependent on the type of asset label.

-Dion asset classes must be 1 to 8 characters long.
+Dion asset labels must be 1 to 8 characters long.
 All characters in the Latin-1 character set.

-> Tetra asset types will be specified as a string that contain an asset class followed by a colon followed by an asset series.
+> ⚠️ The structure of Tetra asset labels is not finalized
+> Currently it is a string with 3 parts, separated by some kind of delimiter.
+The 3 parts are groupId, seriesId, and boxId.